 More information on each of KIX’s exciting new projects can be found below, with more updates on their activities to follow:

-* These projects will commence following the signage of the grant agreement.
+* This project will commence following the signage of the grant agreement.